Disabled alternative access to the Montmartre Artists’ Studios Circuit

 Now take the first street on your left which is called Rue Joseph de Maistre.
 Continue along it for about 150 metres before turning sharply left at a restaurant called Le Basilic.
 You then turn left again into the curving and gently rising Rue Lepic.

 Continue on Rue Lepic for about 50 metres until, on the opposite side of the street, you see the blue door of number 54.
-This is point 2 on the reduced mobility map and 12 on the orange normal access map.
+This is point 2 on the reduced mobility map.
 This was where Theo and Vincent van Gogh shared a studio from 1886 – 1888.
 Please see my van Gogh page.
 Note again this is a private residence and cannot be visited.

 Head towards Métro Abbesses

 Turn around and go back down Rue Lepic which soon merges with Rue des Abbesses.
 Rue des Abbesses is a lively street in the heart of Montmartre full of cafés and small businesses.
 Walk down Rue des Abbesses as far as the Métro Abbesses.
-This is marked point three on the blue disability route.
-The Métro is the beginning and end point for the walk ‘In the Footsteps of the Artists’, and I describe it, Rue des Abbesses and the brick Art Nouveau St John the Evangelist Church on the Métro Abbesses and Rue des Abbesses page.
+This is point three on the blue route.
+The Métro is the beginning and end point for the ‘upper Montmartre’ walk and I describe it, Rue des Abbesses and the brick Art Nouveau St John the Evangelist Church on the Métro Abbesses and Rue des Abbesses page.
 You could look at that page now, but we will be coming back here at the end of the circuit, so I recommend you look at that section then.

 After about 200 metres at a constant incline, Rue des Trois Frères suddenly opens out to the right onto a pleasant, secluded square (Place Emile Goudeau).
-The square is dominated by a restaurant and its terrace.
-This is point 4 on the blue wheelchair map and point 1 on the normal mobility map.
+The square is dominated by a restaurant and its terrace; this is point 4.
 Point 4 is the artist’s canteen from Picasso’s time, which I describe on the Père Azon – Relais de la Butte page.

 Heading towards the funicular